 The banker’s role is a vital one on every growing business’s advisory team.
 According to the Small Business Administration (SBA), somewhere between one-half and two-thirds of small businesses use financing.
-Those that don’t are among the many businesses that, according to this U.S. Small Business Association article PDF “are not growth businesses; they reach an optimal size and stay that way.
-And some businesses are structured so they self-finance.”
+Those that don’t are among the many businesses that “are not growth businesses; they reach an optimal size and stay that way.
+And some businesses are structured so they self-finance,” according to a U.S. Small Business Association article.

 Often your attorney or accountant can refer you to a banker they know who has done good work for other clients.
 Hallmarks of excellent service include the ability to advise you on how to manage cash flow for your specific business needs; how much credit you can afford to take on—and the most economical way to access it; and helping you create a long-term financing strategy that supports your plans for growth.